SteffenBrinckmann/pythonEBSD/README.md

     - can be removed just before final plotting
   - verified with the OIM software and mTex
   - heavily tested for cubic
+  - separate crystal orientation and plotting of it
   - some educational plotting
   - examples and lots of docummentation via Doxygen
   - doctest verifies functionality